 Below is a quick recap of what we’ve covered:

 - We described the two kinds of employee stock options — ISOs and NSOs.
-Again, ISOs are issued to employees and have tax benefits.

 Read Equity 101: Part 2